 Best Anthony BOY Flores BMX Videos

-This was originally published by Primo but it’s so old, Anthony decided to upload it to YouTube once again in 2014.
+Primo originally published this, but it’s so old that Anthony decided to upload it to YouTube once again in 2014.

 Small bars, steel pegs, grinding rails and ledges, that’s what you can expect from this edit.

-These were the ghetto street shredding days that we are not used to seeing today anymore.
+These were the ghetto street shredding days we are not used to seeing today anymore.

-BMX street riding changed a lot, however, there are still riders like Boy who are keeping it real.
+BMX street riding changed a lot, however, there are still riders like Boy who keep it real.

 You do not need much from me, so sit back, relax and see what it was like riding streets in 2008 – a lot of fun, that’s for sure.

 If you are tired of seeing all the heavily tailwhips- and barspins-influenced street videos, you need this in your life.

 The one above and this one are five years apart, meaning, you can expect a lot of amazing improvements, not just from the riding, but filming, too.

 Needless to say, feeble grind to hard 180s must be one of Boy’s favorite tricks out there.